THE SLAS ANNUAL CONFERENCE

 PILAS runs workshops for postgraduate students at the conference and all panels are strongly encouraged to include at least one postgraduate speaker.
 Postgraduate attendance is facilitated by the conference bursary.

-Funding is available to assist Latin American scholars who are presenting a paper at the SLAS conference with their travel expenses.
+In years where the annual conference takes place face-to-face, funding is available to assist Latin American scholars who are presenting a paper with their travel expenses.

 If you are interested in hosting a SLAS conference in the future, please contact the SLAS secretary.